 Nylon (and poromeric) materials are best cleaned with a damp cloth or soft brush since treatment with creams, polishes or silicone solutions will block the pores of the fabric and reduce its breathability.

 How to clean canvas

 Canvas (including mesh) can be washed; however, careful hand washing with mild soap and a soft brush is better than putting the shoes in a washing machine.
 Generally, canvas can be machine-washed, however, the main problem is that some of the other materials in the hiking shoe may be affected.
 Wash the shoelaces separately in soap and water (you can use bleach as well).
 If you hang your shoes outside to dry, hang them for an eyelet.
 When the hiking shoe is new or newly cleaned, spraying the canvas with spray starch will prevent dirt from getting into the fabric.

 How to condition and polish leather boots

 There are four basic forms of shoe polish: cream, paste, wax, and liquid.
 Cream and paste polishes soak into the leather, resulting in a color that lasts.
 They also can act as conditioners.
-Wax polish offers extra protection for your shoes so use it if your shoes are regularly exposed to rain, mud, etc. Additionally, wax polish offers a first-class shine.
+Wax polish offers extra protection for your shoes.
+Its usage can be especially beneficial if your shoes are regularly exposed to rain, mud, etc. Additionally, wax polish offers a first-class shine.
 The biggest disadvantage of using wax polish is that it may dry out leather.
-Use liquid polish if you want a polish that will dry quickly.
+Liquid polish is a good option if you want a polish that will dry quickly.

 How to dry hiking boots